The 2018 Rolling Thunder vs. the 2017 Version

 All loaded up, zipped and ready to go.

 The Rolling Thunder is highly water resistant.
 During our side-by-side testing, our team sprayed all the pieces in our review with water for one minute.
 The Rolling Thunder came out near the top of the review.
 It features nearly the same water resistance as the Patagonia Black Hole Wheeled Duffel and The North Face Base Camp Duffel, and was more water resistant than the Marmot Long Hauler.
-That said, it is WAY more water resistant than 99% of wheeled bags out there; so if water resistance is an important factor to you, this roller is worth considering.
+It is WAY more water resistant than 99% of wheeled bags out there; so if water resistance is an important factor to you, this roller is worth considering.

 The Rolling Thunder 36" is a behemoth, but has a robust enough frame to handle its massive pack-able space.
 While for most potential users the 36" model is best for large-volume/lower-weight type gear and equipment, as it already weights just over 10 pounds leaving only 40 pounds of stuff to fill this bags review-biggest 9458 in3 (155 liters) volume before hitting most airlines 50-pound limit.
 It's just okay to use as a dolly as the Rolling Thunder 36" doesn't feature an extendable handle meaning most of the time you have to completely attach another bag via straps or other means rather than just balancing a separate bag on an extended handle.